pekrau/WhoYou/README.md

 - [https://github.com/pekrau/hypertext](https://github.com/pekrau/hypertext):
   Package **HyperText** for producing the HTML of the web service interface.

-The Sqlite3 database system is used as storage back-end in the current implementation.
-This is included in the standard Python distribution.
+The **Sqlite3** database system is used as storage back-end in the current implementation.
+It is included in the standard Python distribution.